dev-du-bled/games-sae1/README.md

 - **Shipwar** : A game where you have to sink all the ships of your opponent.
 - **Tic Tac Toe** : A game where you have to align 3 tokens in a row.

+## How to run it properly ?

+It works on MacOS (with iTerm2) and Linux but Windows requires the new [Windows Terminal](https://github.com/microsoft/terminal) to be able to be displayed correctly.

 ## License

 This project is licensed under the MIT License.
 See [LICENSE](LICENSE) for more information.